depeperwinkel

 Sansho powder - Sanshō no kona

 It is now a prominent spice, even one of the few spices in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
 These are sharper and more aromatic than the red sansho.
-The first green sanshōs appear on the market from May, the red ones in October.
+The first green sanshō's appear on the market from May, the red in October.
 Sansho powder is therefore made in the summer months.

 The unique sharpness experience of sanshol

 The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
-One single berry is enough to experience that!
-This somatosensation, stimulation by touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
+A single berry is enough to experience that!
+This somatosensation, stimulation by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
 The effect is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the pungency sensation of capsaicin, the pungent substance in chili peppers, but also with menthol and mustard oil.
+Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the sharpness experience of capsaicin, the sharp substance in chili pepper, but also with menthol and mustard oil.

 Smell and taste